 - 1. Special leave is short-term or long-term unpaid leave.
-The articles 5.8 and 5.9 state in which cases the employer is entitled to full or partial remuneration. - 2.
+The articles 5.8 and 5.9 state in which cases the employer is entitled to full or partial remuneration.
+Furthermore, the employer can, at his own discretion, grant short-term special leave, irrespective of whether this leave is paid or not. - 2.
 Special leave is granted on grounds of a substantiated and timely written request by the employee. - 3.
 The employee is entitled to long-term unpaid special leave unless this is incompatible with pressing economic or operational interests. - 4.
 Long-term special leave takes effect after the employer has approved the leave, as well as the conditions attached to that leave.
 These conditions the manner of remuneration, including the employer and employee contribution to pension premiums, whether or not vacation will be taken and other arrangements are laid down in writing. - 5.
 In the event of continuation of pension accrual during the unpaid leave as referred to in this article the full pension premiums (included the employer contribution) are borne by the employee.
 This also applies to the life-course leave taken for this purpose. - 6.
 If the work is performed with another employer, special unpaid leave, including the guaranteed right of reinstatement into the position, may be granted for the period of one year.